 Some companies rip-off products.
-Target copies entire brands
+Target imitates entire brands

 Target’s Sando says that when it comes to searching for new brands, her team is looking for partners with expertise that is missing from Target’s own team.
 Over the past five years, for instance, Target has made an effort to bring on more Black-owned companies.
 Bevel, a shaving brand specifically designed for Black men, founded by Tristan Walker, debuted on Target shelves in 2016.
 Within two years, 60% of Bevel customers at Target were white, as compared to 25% on Bevel’s own website.
 “I have to give Target a hell of a lot of credit,” Walker says.
 “Our whole premise when we started was to get out of the ethnic beauty and grooming aisles.
 Target made a bet on us, just as much as we made a bet on them.”
 By 2018, Procter & Gamble had acquired Walker’s company.

 But with its rich trove of customer data and growing in-house design capabilities, Target is increasingly able to create a hit version of just about any brand on the market.
 Some entrepreneurs are prepared for this.
-Grove Collaborative’s Stuart Landesberg launched an exclusive line of reusable spray bottles and cleaning products at Target in April.
-He says he expects retailers to copy Grove’s products, which is why his goal is to keep launching ones the market has never seen before.
+Stuart Landesberg, cofounder of the eco-friendly cleaning brand Grove Collaborative, launched an exclusive line of reusable spray bottles and cleaning products at Target in April.
+He says he expects retailers and other companies to copy Grove’s products, which is why his goal is to keep launching ones the market has never seen before.
 “When anybody copies us, they’re copying what we created two years ago,” he says.

+“As a founder today, you have to go into business assuming you’re going to be copied,” he says, referring to the competition around eco-friendly innovation.
+“If people aren’t copying you, you need to ask whether what you’re doing is that compelling.”

 After watching his sneakers get repeatedly ripped off, Allbirds’s Zwillinger has come to a similar conclusion.
 “We know imitations are coming,” he says.
 “But as a founding team, we decided that we’re not a shoe company, we’re a material innovations company.
 Copycats just won’t be able to keep up with us if we do a good job.
 I think that’s true for every business facing imitations and copiers: You need to innovate or you’re going to die.”
 He cites Allbirds’s recent development of a water-resistant wool and a sugarcane-based EVA-foam shoe sole.
 But how long can any brand sustain that pace of innovation?